mihirsingh141/DDP_code/README.md

 Discover Lie algebra symmetry generators.

-Save the generated data and trained models to appropriate folders.
+Save the generated data and trained models to the appropriate folders.

 ### 📌 Step 2: Run Result Notebooks
 After generating data and training the LieGAN models, you can run the analysis and result notebooks independently.